 You will need to know who your closest competitors are and also align your brand with other brands outside your sector but with the same type of brand perception and goals with a similar customer base as yours so you can see how they present their brand and communicate to their customers.

-Brand is about every touch point the consumer has with your business.
-How you communicate, present your story, beliefs, product and how you interact with the outside world is all about the brand.
+A brand identity is about every touchpoint the target audience has with your business.
+How you communicate, present your story, beliefs, product and how you interact with the outside world is all about brand recognition.

 Consumers that have fallen in love become long term loyal customers who help spread the word.
 They become ambassadors and advocates, letting their nearest and dearest know how great your brand is with real passion because of this love affair.
 They become your influencers.